uskelkeron/JsDecisionMaking-Question/README.md

 Program 4: OddEven.js determines if a number is Odd or Even

 Program 5: StudentAverage.js #A student is given 3 tests, each marked out of 100.
 The student passes if their average mark is greater than or equal to 50 and fails if their average mark is less than 50.
 Develop a program that will prompt the user for 3 marks and print “Pass” if the student passes and “Fail” if the student fails.#

+Program 6: Repairshop.js #A computer repair shop on Queen Street charges $100 for labour plus the cost of parts used to repair the device.
+However, the minimum charge for any job is $150.
+Write a program that will prompt the user for the number of hours  it took to report the device   a nd the cost of parts.
+Lastly, print the charge of the job.
+Do this question with an if else construct.#